 Time for a wake-up call: Your lazy attitude toward maintaining your hair color is aging you.
-Dull, flat, one-dimensional hair color can make you look older, and according to this study, healthy (as in shiny, bouncy, glossy) hair signifies health and fertility.
+Dull, flat, one-dimensional hair color can make you look older, and according to this study, healthy (as in shiny, bouncy, glossy) hair signifies health.
 To keep your strands vibrant between salon visits, try an at-home gloss, like Rita Hazan Ultimate Shine Gloss ($26), or go to the salon for a gloss (we like Joico Lumishine Treatment).
 Your strands will shine like new, without the price tag of a new dye job.